 Just as creating the content library and document templates allow you to quickly develop and customize communications, the global impact editor is a powerful tool for successfully managing the inevitable changes needed to keep information in your documents current and accurate.

 Give the global impact feature a try.
-If you need help, reach out to email@example.com.
+Contact us if you need help.